elitsa7/elitsa7/README.md

 - 📫 How to reach me **eli4ka753@abv.bg**

-- 💁‍♀️About me **I am obsessed with coding.
+- 💁‍♀️About me: I am obsessed with coding.
 In my whole life I have always wanted to do this.
 - 💻 I think consistency is key 💻

 <h3 align="left">Connect with me:</h3>